FabricLabs/maki/source/snippets/introduction.md

   });
   ```
+- [`maki-auth-flex`][maki-auth-flex]: the primary authentication tool for Maki apps.
+This is like an "authentication router", which lets you configure an array of login methods and identity services for any Maki application.
+There are dozens of plugins, and this project will direct you to the one of your choice (or show you how to create one and contribute it to the ecosystem!)
 - [`snarl`][snarl]: the default template for an agent built in the Maki ecosystem.
 Snarl, in his current form, is a simple bot with an extensible plugin architecture that is used to coordinate with Maki services.

 [chat]: https://chat.maki.io/